 CYRRC-LERN (Canada-Germany) Collaboration

-Our collaborative work began with two research workshops in 2016, spearheaded by Dalhousie University and Germany’s Leibniz Education and Research Network (LERN).
-Several collaborative projects have emerged from the two workshops.
-In 2018 and 2019, we continue to hold regular exchange workshops with funding support from the Bundesministeriums für Bildung und Forschung (BMBF) and the European Union’s Erasmus+ funding programme.
+The Integration CAN-Germany exchange between the CYRRC and LERN networks ran from 2016 to 2020.
+It began with two research workshops in 2016, spearheaded by Dalhousie University and Germany’s Leibniz Education and Research Network (LERN).
+In 2018 and 2019, regular exchange workshops were supported by funding from the Bundesministeriums für Bildung und Forschung (BMBF) and the European Union’s Erasmus+ program.

 Several collaborative projects emerged from the CYRRC-LERN exchange workshops.
 Two notable outputs include the volumes Structural Context of Refugee Integration in Canada and Germany (2017) and Refugees in Canada and Germany: From Research to Policy and Practice (2020), which arose from the need expressed by researchers for a comparative analysis of Syrian refugees in the two countries.